-Tip: We recommend that you phone your doctor and let them know that you are in the process of making an Income Protection claim.
+Tip: We recommend that you contact your doctor and let them know that you are in the process of making a Total & Permanent Disability Assist claim.
 You may be required to make an appointment with your doctor to have them complete this statement.
-Please note that you will be responsible for the costs of this appointment and any other costs involved in obtaining this statement.
+Please note that you will be responsible for the costs of this appointment.

-3. Employer Statement form
+3. Employer statement form

 What is this form for?

 This form is to be completed by the employer with whom you were employed at the time of your injury or illness.
-Your employer will be required to detail the scope of your position and outline the types of duties you performed in your role
+They will need to provide information about the types of duties you performed in your role.

-Tip: We recommend that you contact the Human Resources department or your direct manager from your employer as this form must be completed by an authorised person who worked closely with you.
+Tip: We recommend that you contact the Human Resources department or your direct manager from your (previous) employer, as this form must be completed by an authorised person.